phlippe/uvadlc_notebooks/docs/index.rst

 We will discuss 7 of the tutorials in the course, spread across lectures to cover something from every area.
 You can align the tutorials with the lectures based on their topics.
 The list of tutorials in the Deep Learning 1 course is:

-- Guide 1: Working with the Lisa cluster
+- Guide 1: Working with the Snellius cluster
 - Tutorial 2: Introduction to PyTorch
 - Tutorial 3: Activation functions
 - Tutorial 4: Optimization and Initialization